monte-language/monte/docs/source/taste.rst

     :language: monte

-The ``makeHTTPEndpoint`` import reads much like Python's ``from lib.http.server import makeHTTPEndpoint``, though the mechanics of a :ref:`module declaration <module-decl>` in monte are a bit different: it uses :ref:`pattern matching <patterns>` to bind names to objects imported from modules.
+The ``makeHTTPEndpoint`` import reads much like Python's ``from http.server import makeHTTPEndpoint``, though the mechanics of a :ref:`module declaration <module-decl>` in monte are a bit different: it uses :ref:`pattern matching <patterns>` to bind names to objects imported from modules.